Vulnerabilities that arise from poor governance in Distributed Ledger Technologies: Governance Properties

 In this section we present a non-exhaustive survey of formal notions of security for online voting schemes, and existing implementations that satisfy these.
 We highlight that there is no academic consensus as to what the formal, cryptographic definition of these notions should be.
 DLT practitioners should select the primitives that offer the security level necessary or desired for their application.

 Let us proceed by outlining the core notions of secure voting schemes.
-They must ensure the following properties are satisfied \cite{jardi2012study}, \cite{neumann1993security}, \cite{sabina-security}: \begin{itemize} \item[\textbf{S1}] Ballot Secrecy: it should not be possible to determine how a voter voted from their ballot. \item[\textbf{S2}] Verifiability: voters should be able to assert that the election outcome reflects the will of the voters. \item[\textbf{S3}] Coercion resistance: a voter can not comply with the instructions of an adversary on how to vote, and this behaviour cannot be detected by the adversary. \item[\textbf{S4}] Censorship resistance: it should not be possible to suppress a valid voter's ballot.
+They must ensure the following properties are satisfied \cite{jardi2012study}, \cite{neumann1993security}, \cite{sabina-security}: \begin{itemize} \item[\textbf{S1}] Ballot Secrecy: it should not be possible to determine how a voter voted from their ballot. \item[\textbf{S2}] Verifiability: voters should be able to assert that the election outcome reflects the will of the voters. \item[\textbf{S3}] Coercion resistance: a voter can not comply with the instructions of an adversary on how to vote, and this behaviour cannot be detected by the adversary.

 \end{itemize}